dineshdm369/banking-dispute-assistant-v1/OBSERVABILITY_GUIDE.md

 4. Train your team on the new observability capabilities
 5. Monitor and iterate on your observability strategy

-The enhanced Banking Dispute Agent now provides comprehensive observability capabilities, enabling you to monitor, debug, and optimize your AI-powered dispute processing system with full user and session context.
+The enhanced banking-dispute-assistant-v1 now provides comprehensive observability capabilities, enabling you to monitor, debug, and optimize your AI-powered dispute processing system with full user and session context.